Prasun-Shiwakoti/qooh-clone/README.md

-# qooh-clone
-This is a anonymous chatting website called qooh
+This is an anonymous chatting website